caghangir/Extreme-EEG-Signal-Analyzer-with-P300-Detector-Algorithms/README.md

 * Other Spectral Features;
   - Hurst exponent
   - Detrended Fluctuation Analysis
+  - Hjorth mobility and complexity of a time series
+  - Hjorth Fractal Dimension of a time series
+  - Petrosian Fractal Dimension

 * Mel-spectrogram
 * P300 Detection Algorithms
 * Plot Variety of P300